IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-set-up-infrastructure-three-tier.md

 ## Adding storage disks
 {: #adding-storage-disks}

-Add a second 2 TB SATA drive.
+Use the following steps to add a second 2 TB SATA drive for your database server.

 1. For **Disk 1**, click the Menu icon ![Menu icon](../../icons/action-menu-icon.svg) > **Advanced configuration** and verify that **Primary disk partition** is set to the default of **Windows Basic**.
 Click **OK**.
 2. Click **Add new**.